-After debating whether to catch a late Tuesday night show at the Los Angeles Film Festival or just hit the sack early and catch more movies the day after, I finally decided to watch writer-director Mike Ott’s Analog Days, which revolves around a group of aimless twenty-somethings stuck in the dredges of Southern California - Newhall, to be exact, a right-wing desert town full of racists, homophobes, and assorted low-lives.
+After debating whether to catch a late Tuesday night show at the Los Angeles Film Festival or just hit the sack early and catch more movies the day after, I finally decided to watch writer-director Mike Ott’s Analog Days, which revolves around a group of aimless twenty-somethings stuck in the dredges of Southern California: Newhall, to be exact, a right-wing desert town full of racists, anti-gay bigots, and assorted low-lives.

 That may sound like a depressing time at the movies, except that Analog Days is anything but.
 Instead, Ott’s intelligent, funny, and quite moving feature-film debut presents an incisive but compassionate portrayal of young men and women who – rightly – feel that life is passing them by.